SENIOR MANAGMENT TEAM

 Jessica was inspired to join The Rowan Center after a bystander intervention incident in which she was a key eye-witness.
 She was subsequently honored by The Rowan Center and joined the volunteer hotline service for a year before becoming a full-time staff member in 2017.
 Jessica schedules all of the community education, organizes the outreach, and supports the Executive Director with operational policies and procedures.
 She brings with her two years of retail management and five years of experience in education.
 Jessica received a Bachelor’s Degree in English and a minor in Theater from The University of Rhode Island and a Master’s Degree in Elementary Education from Sacred Heart University.

-Juana Yanes is responsible for providing both English and Spanish crisis intervention, counseling, and support groups to victims of sexual assault and their families throughout the community.
-Prior to joining The Rowan Center, Juana studied Liberal Studies concentrating on Spanish, Psychology and Criminal Justice at Southern Connecticut State University.
-She is currently pursuing her Master’s in Criminal Justice specializing in Cybercrime & Security at Iona College.
-Previously, she worked as a Community Service Specialist for Community Action Agency of Western Connecticut, helping low-income families and individuals overcome poverty and improve self-sufficiency.
+Juana Yanes is the Manager of Counseling and Advocacy.
+Juana has a Bachelor’s Degree from Southern Connecticut State University and received her Masters of Science in Criminal Justice from Iona College.
+Juana is responsible for providing both English and Spanish crisis intervention to victims of sexual assault and their families throughout the community.
+She also manages The Center’s SAFE (Sexual Assault Forensic Examiners) Program within our two area hospitals.
+Prior to joining The Rowan Center, she worked as a Community Service Specialist for Community Action Agency of Western Connecticut, helping low-income families and individuals overcome poverty and improve self-sufficiency.

 Melissa Gallaher-Smith, Development Associate, supports the fundraising mechanics of The Rowan Center by assisting the coordination of events, appeals, and outreach to community partners.
 Melissa joins the Rowan Center staff after a three-year term on the Board of Directors in fundraising capacities, including as event and committee Chairperson.
 After studying English Literature and Language at The College of William and Mary, Indiana University, and SUNY-Stonybrook, Melissa worked primarily at home raising her two daughters.
 She has been a committed community volunteer, serving as PTO President, and as a member of SPEF’s Odyssey of the Mind Steering Committee.
 Melissa is thrilled to continue working to support The Rowan Center’s mission.